obbap1/pbaba-blog/content/posts/masterSlave.md

 # Which Slave is selected to be the Master?

 This is where the Election algorithm comes in.
-It is used to elect a slave after the master node fails.
+It is used to elect a slave(to be master) after the master node fails.
 We have the

 1. Bully Election Algorithm